apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ---
 title: Source types
-description: Learn about Apify Actor source types, how to deploy actor from Github, using CLI, or a Gist.
+description: Learn about Apify Actor source types, how to deploy actor from GitHub, using CLI, or a Gist.
 slug: /actors/development/source-types
 sidebar_position: 1
 ---

-**Learn about Apify Actor source types, how to deploy actor from Github, using CLI, or a Gist.**
+**Learn about Apify Actor source types, how to deploy actor from GitHub, using CLI, or a Gist.**

 ---